DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 In ray tracing, `Texture2D::Sample()` method is not supported because GPU device can not implicitly calculate derivatives, so we have to calculate the texture mipmap level manually or provide explicit gradients for anisotropic filtering.
-In this tutorial we don't do that and just sample the finest mip level:
+In this tutorial we don't do that and just sample the finest mip level for simplicity:

 ```hlsl
 payload.Color = g_Texture[InstanceID()].SampleLevel(g_SamLinearWrap, uv, 0).rgb;